-The Mayor's new £110m scrappage scheme helps clear London's air by providing grant payments to successful applicants to scrap or retrofit their vehicles that do not meet the ULEZ emissions standards and switch to cleaner, greener modes of transport.
+The Mayor's £210m scrappage scheme is helping clear London's air by providing grant payments to successful applicants to scrap or retrofit their vehicles that do not meet the ULEZ emissions standards and switch to cleaner, greener modes of transport.

 Applications for the scrappage scheme are divided into two sub-schemes based on vehicle type and applicant.

 There is information on this page for the ULEZ car and motorcycle scrappage scheme.
-This is for Londoners on certain low income or disability benefits with cars, motorcycles and wheelchair accessible vehicles that do not meet the ULEZ emissions standards.
+This is for all London residents with cars, motorcycles and wheelchair accessible vehicles that do not meet the ULEZ emissions standards.

-Eligible sole traders, micro businesses (up to 10 employees) or charities with a registered address in London and a van or minibus that does not meet the ULEZ emissions standards, can find out more on our ULEZ van and minibus scrappage scheme page:
+Eligible sole traders, micro businesses (up to 10 employees), small businesses (under 50 employees) or charities with a registered address in London and a van or minibus that does not meet the ULEZ emissions standards, can find out more on our ULEZ van and minibus scrappage scheme page:

 If your vehicle doesn't meet the ULEZ emissions standards, you will need to pay a daily charge to drive it within the zone.
-We would prefer vehicle owners use a vehicle that meets the emissions standards for essential journeys or to use public transport, walk or cycle where possible rather than pay the daily charge.
+We would prefer vehicle owners use a vehicle that meets the emissions standards if they need to drive or to use public transport, walk or cycle where possible rather than pay the daily charge.

 You can only apply for a grant payment to scrap or retrofit a vehicle that does not meet the ULEZ emissions standards.

-You will need to live within one of the 32 London boroughs or the City of London (Greater London Area) and receive certain benefits to be eligible for the ULEZ car and motorcycle scrappage scheme.
+You will need to live within one of the 32 London boroughs or the City of London (Greater London area) to be eligible for the ULEZ car and motorcycle scrappage scheme.
 If you have received a grant payment under the previous ULEZ car and motorcycle scrappage scheme you can't apply to the equivalent scheme again.

 For cars, motorcycles and wheelchair accessible cars or vans there are eight grant payment options: